aqwerty420/Awfully-Typed/README.md

 Don't:
 - Use default export (will break auto awful env handler)
 - Use import as (will break auto awful env handler)

+## Deployment

+To deploy your project on awful you need to create a new repository which will hold your project transpiled code.

+Then change in '.github/workflows/CD.yml'
+ - 'YOUR_GITHUB_USERNAME'
+ - 'TARGET_REPOSITORY_NAME'
+ - 'YOUR_MAIL'

+ And create a github secret for the repository with the name 'API_TOKEN_GITHUB'

 ## Support